Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Energy preserving measure-valued solutions

 holds for any $\varphi \in C^1([0,T) \times \Ov{\Omega})$, $\varphi \geq 0$. \item The compatibility condition

 holds for a.a. $(t,x) \in (0,T) \times \Omega$. \end{itemize}

 \end{Definition}

-In the above definition, we tacitly assume that all integrals are well defined, meaning the integrand are at least integrable in $(0,T) \times \Omega$.
+In the above definition, we tacitly assume that all integrals are well-defined, meaning the integrand are at least integrable in $(0,T) \times \Omega$.
 The kinetic energy $\frac{1}{2} \frac{|\vm|^2}{\vr}$ is understood as a convex l.s.c function $(\vr, \vm) \in R^{d+1}$ specified by \eqref{RR1}.
 The entropy defined as

 is a concave u.s.c function of the variables $(\vr, \vm, E)$.

 Similarly to the preceding part, we define the total entropy as

 In view of \eqref{Bd4}, we observe that the total entropy